alisonrclarke/essentials-working-with-tabs/README.md

-Shinobi Charts/Grids/Essentials Project Title (Objective-C/Xamarin/Android)
+ShinobiEssentials: Working with Tabs (Objective-C)
 =====================

-Description of project (include link to blog post if there is one)
+The tabbed view control in ShinobiEssentials enables you to easily create an app where the user can manage which tabs they see (just like a web browser).
+This project consists of a mock banking app, which displays one bank account per tab.
+When the user creates a new tab they can choose which account should appear in it.

 ![Screenshot](screenshot.png?raw=true)

 Building the project
 ------------------

-In order to build this project you'll need a copy of ShinobiCharts/Grids/Essentials.
-If you don't have it yet, you can download a free trial from the [ShinobiCharts/Grids/Essentials website](link to appropriate section).
+In order to build this project you'll need a copy of ShinobiEssentials.
+If you don't have it yet, you can download a free trial from the [ShinobiEssentials website](http://www.shinobicontrols.com/shinobiessentials/).

+Once you've downloaded and unzipped ShinobiEssentials, open up the project in XCode, and drag ShinobiEssentials.embeddedframework from the finder into Xcode's 'frameworks' group, and XCode will sort out all the header and linker paths for you.

+If you’re using the trial version you’ll need to add your license key.
+To do so, open up AppDelegate.m, import <ShinobiEssentials/SEssentials.h>, and set the license key inside application:didFinishLaunchingWithOptions: as follows:

+    #import <ShinobiEssentials/SEssentials.h>

+    @implementation AppDelegate

+    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+    {
+        [SEssentials setLicenseKey:@"your license key"];
+        …
+    }

 Contributing
 ------------